 Personal security is a core element for the well-being of individuals, and includes the risks of people being physically assaulted or falling victim to other types of crime.
 Across the OECD, assault rates have generally declined in the past five years.
 In Greece, 3.7% of people reported falling victim to assault over the previous 12 months, slightly less than the OECD average of 3.9%.
 There is little difference between men and women in assault rates, at respectively 3.6% and 3.8%.

 The homicide rate (the number of murders per 100 000 inhabitants) is a more reliable measure of a country’s safety level because, unlike other crimes, murders are usually always reported to the police.
 According to the latest OECD data, Greece’s homicide rate is 1.6, lower than the OECD average of 4.0.
 In Greece, the homicide rate for men is 2.6 compared with 0.5 for women.

 However, while men are at a greater risk of being victims of assault and violent crime, women report lower feelings of security than men.
 This has been explained by a greater fear of sexual attacks, the feeling they must also protect their children and their concern that they may be seen as partially responsible.

 Work-Life Balance – Greece expand

-Another important aspect of work-life balance is the amount of time a person spends at work.
-Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in Greece work 2 034 hours a year, one of the highest rates in the OECD and much more than the OECD average of 1 765 hours.
-Another key measure, however, is how many people work very long hours.
+An important aspect of work-life balance is the amount of time a person spends at work.
+Evidence suggests that long work hours may impair personal health, jeopardise safety and increase stress.
 The share of employees working 50 hours or more per week is not very large across OECD countries.
-In Greece, some 6% of employees work very long hours, less than the OECD average of 9%.
-Overall, men spend more hours in paid work: in Greece 7% of men work very long hours, compared with 4% for women.
+In Greece, some 6% of employees work very long hours, less than the OECD average of 13%.
+Overall, more men work very long hours; in Greece 8% of men work very long hours, compared with 4% for women.